qashisploitz/qashisploitz/README.md

 </p>

 ## About
 I'm a systems focused security enthusiast/student interested in understanding programs at the machine level (REALLY low-level).
 My current work centres on C, Linux, x86-64 assembly, GDB, program analysis, and the foundations required for vulnerability research.

-I prefer learning by building, breaking down, and debugging real programs in controlled and legal environments set up by me or other premade CTFs.

-## Current focus
-- Building strong C foundation.
-- Connecting C source code to its generated x86-64 assembly, (Arcitechture 1001)
-- Recording useful notes and write-ups instead of collecting surface-level certificates

 ## Background
 - Built Python automation and Discord moderation/security tooling for fun